CBCT 3D

 Diseases of the Sinus Cavity

 A healthy sinus cavity is filled only with air.
 If the CBCT shows the sinus cavity filled, it indicates a pathological process, often caused by a diseased tooth.
-The image below depicts thickened sinus mucosa extending into the cavity, indicating a dentogenic (originating from the tooth) sinus infection.
+The image below depicts thickened sinus mucosa extending into the cavity, indicating a dentogenic (originating from the tooth) sinusitis.

 Cavities